Receiving Callbacks

 actionId | string | Unique action identifier |

-status | ActionStatus | Action outcome |
+status | ActionStatus | Current action status |

-actionType | string | The action type (e.g., "review.created") |
+actionType | string | The action type (for example, "review.created") |

-completedAt | string | ISO 8601 completion timestamp |
+occurredAt | string | ISO 8601 timestamp for this lifecycle event |

 sourceData | Record<string, unknown> | Original data from the inbound webhook |

-externalId | string | null | External system identifier |
+externalId | string | null | External system identifier used for idempotency |

 userId | string | null | Resolved AgentPress user ID |